January 23, 2020

 Welcome to Notes from the Field!
-First and foremost, if you are reading this, then I thank you for visiting my website!
-For my first blog I would like to preview some of the events coming up in the near future.
+First and foremost, if you are reading this, I thank you for visiting my website!
+For my first blog I would like to preview some of the upcoming events.

-Regarding photography, I currently have 3 works on display in The Jewish Community Center.
-Katie also has ceramic sculptures and a pen and ink drawing being exhibited.
-There is a reception on Sunday, January 19, 2020 from 2:00 to 4:00 pm and the exhibit runs through January 30th.
+Regarding Photography, I currently have 3 works on display in The Jewish Community Center.
+My wife Katie has ceramic sculptures and a colored pencil and ink drawing in the show.
+The exhibit runs through January 30th.

-We are hosting Art Trails Open Studio Tour at our home and gallery (Casa Tortuga Studio) on February 8th and 9th from 10:00 to 4:00 at 341 E, Burrows Street, Tucson, AZ.
-We will have for purchase sculptures, paintings, photographic prints, cards, and books, and refreshments will be provided.
-Please check out our works at the JCC and we hope to see you at Casa Tortuga Studio on the 8th and 9th!
+Along with artists all over the northwest part of Tucson, we are hosting Art Trails Tucson Open Studio Tours (go to arttrails.org) at our home and gallery (Casa Tortuga Studio) on February 8th and 9th from 10:00 to 4:00 (each day) at 341 E, Burrows Street, Tucson, AZ.
+We will have for purchase: sculptures, paintings, photographs, cards, and books.
+Light refreshments will be provided.
+Please check out our works at the JCC and we hope to see you at Casa Tortuga Studio on the 8th and 9th of February!

 “We need another and a wiser and perhaps a more mystical concept of animals.
 Remote from universal nature, and living by complicated artifice, man in civilization surveys the creature through the glass of his knowledge and sees thereby a feather magnified and the whole image in distortion.
 We patronize them for their incompleteness, for their tragic fate of having taken form so far below ourselves.
 And therein we err, and greatly err.
 For the animal shall not be measured by man.
 In a world older and more complete than ours they move finished and complete, gifted with extensions we have lost or never attained, living by voices we shall never hear.
 They are not brethren, they are not underlings; they are other nations, caught with ourselves in the net of life and time. fellow prisoners of the splendour and travail of the earth.”